 Careful analysis of the shape of the coherent bremsstrahlung spectrum allows one to determine the linear polarization of the photon beam.
-The methods developed for this task are quite advanced and require precise data over a wide enough energy range above and below the peak region [1][2].
+The methods developed for this task are quite advanced and require precise data over a wide enough energy range above and below the peak region (Insert a reference to your NIM article and the Tubingen code).
 For example, at if the coherent bremsstrahlung peak is at 9 GeV, the range from 6 to 12 GeV is quite appropriate for this task.
-The expected precision will be on the order of 0.01-0.02 over the working range of $(E-E{peak})/E{peak}<0.3$.
+The expected precision will be on the order of 0.01-0.02 over the working range of (E- $E{peak}$ )/ $E{peak}$ <0.3.
 Outside of this range the polarization is low and compatible with zero.